How much is my house really worth?

 You’ve heard the old real estate adage- location, location, location.
 But that’s only the beginning.
 The value of your home depends on many things.
 Location, square footage and the number of bedrooms usually come to mind first.
 But here’s a list of many key factors that help to determine the value of a home.

-Location- This includes macro-location factors such as city, neighborhood, proximity to schools and community.
-The location factor also includes proximity to community amenities such as dining, shopping, recreational facilities, and healthcare facilities.
+Location – This includes macro-location factors such as city, neighborhood, proximity to schools, and community.
+The location factor also provides proximity to community amenities such as dining, shopping, recreational facilities, and healthcare facilities.
 Additionally, the location of the home within the neighborhood is also very important and impacts the overall value.

 Square Footage- One of the most basic factors, square footage is an important determinant for pricing.
 But, square footage must be used in conjunction with the other variables.
 Many online home estimator resources use square footage as the primary influencer, but this can lead to faulty and uninformed pricing strategies.
 This can also lead to a frustrating experience for the seller.

-Neighborhood- The age, condition, and demand for your neighborhood is another important factor in pricing.
-Often, some neighborhoods are in higher demand and the same house in a different neighborhood can reflect a very different sales price.
+Neighborhood- The age, condition, and demand for your neighborhood are other important factors in pricing.
+Often, some neighborhoods are in higher demand, and the same house in a different neighborhood can reflect a very different sales price.
 Neighborhood amenities such as community pools, street lighting, parks, walking trails, and security features are all important considerations when listing a home.

 Home Condition & Upgrades- Home ownership can mean a lot of work and time to keep everything in tip-top shape.
 It goes without saying that a well-maintained home will have a higher value than a home that needs a lot of repairs or is unkempt.
-Additionally, upgrades in a home such as floors, appliances, custom cabinetry, appliances, and hardware can have a significant impact on the overall value.
+Additionally, upgrades in a home, such as floors, appliances, custom cabinetry, and hardware, can have a significant impact on the overall value.

 Home Style & Amenities- The style of a home can also play a role in the listing strategy.
 This is especially true in specific neighborhoods in Frisco, Plano, McKinney, and Prosper.
 Home amenities such as pools, outdoor kitchen features, media rooms, multiple or split garages, and oversized lots can also add value.